Are you looking for the best duffel bag for your next big adventure?

 30L, 50L, 70L, 90L

-A budget-friendly, lightweight bag that has all the fundamentals and more to get you through your next big adventure.
+As a budget-friendly, lightweight bag, Marmot Long Hauler 75 has all the fundamentals and more to get you through your next big adventure.

 The Gregory Alpaca duffel is our pick for editor’s choice.
 It has everything going for it: plenty of space and pockets for organisation, highly durable and water-resistant, and it’s comfortable to carry on your shoulders.

-A brilliant, well-rounded pack that just falls slightly short because of its higher price.
+As a brilliant, well-rounded pack, Gregory Alpaca Duffel just falls slightly short because of its higher price.

 The only issue we had is that it’s way heavier than the regular duffels, but that comes with the territory of having wheels.
 Not really a deal breaker in our opinion.

-A good hybrid for functionality, ease of transportation and durability, this pack is an easy recommendation if you have some money to splash.
+A good hybrid for functionality, ease of transportation and durability, Patagonia Black Hole Wheeled Duffel is an easy recommendation, if you have some money to splash.

 So here are the key features you need to look out for when you’re choosing the right duffel bag for you.